zhaw-iwi/statefulconversation_pub/README.md

 Coach: "That's wonderful, John.
 Cycling is a great way to keep both mind and body healthy.
 Perhaps we can also consider incorporating elements of your love for cycling into our plan."

-**Trigger: The client shares a personal interest or detail about their daily life.**
+**Transition: The client shares a personal interest or detail about their daily life.**

 ### State: Well-being Assessment
 Coach: "Could you tell me about how you're currently feeling about your overall well-being?"